Propeller TV

 Propeller TV is an Anglo/Chinese television production company.
 Until the beginning of April 2019 it provided a TV service broadcast from the SES Astra 2G satellite and was also carried on the SKY EPG at Channel 185.
 It was also available for several years as an IPTV service from Vision TV at LCN 264 on Freeview HD devices with Internet access.

-Propeller TV relaunched during April 2013 with a new weekly schedule and content produced in both the UK and China.
+Propeller TV relaunched in April 2013 with a new weekly schedule and content produced in both the UK and China.
 Propeller TV was launched on the state-owned CIBN platform (China International Broadcasting Network) in China.

 History

 Propeller TV Ltd. was formerly known as The Image Channel Company Limited.
 The company was founded in 1993 and is based in London, United Kingdom.
 The channel launched on 6 February 2006 on British Sky Broadcasting's satellite platform, Sky.

 It changed its name in March, 2006.
 As of June 2009, Propeller TV Ltd. operates as a subsidiary of Xiking Group.
 The channel was created with UK government investment and began broadcasting in 2005.
 In 2009 Propeller TV was bought by the Xiking Group, Beijing.